OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zeptoken.md

 ## ZEP token private beta

 Zeppelin is currently distributing mainnet ZEP to projects interested in adopting ZeppelinOS.
 This is not a sale, but beta testing for the aforementioned token dynamics.
-To apply to the private beta distribution, please submit your project's details in the [ZEP Token's private beta submission form](https://google.com)(TODO add link).
+To apply to the private beta distribution, please submit your project's details in the [ZEP Token's private beta submission form](https://beta-registration.zeppelinos.org).